sgraham/sgraham.github.io/_posts/2024-12-22-worked-example-of-copy-and-patch-compilation.markdown

 ### Clear as mud

 That was a quite a lot of typing.
 But hey, maybe your C++/Rust build is finally done!

-I'm not sure if it actually communicates much to anyone other than me, but maybe stepping through the example code will be useful too if you're trying to figure it out (or get in touch, it's neat stuff to talk about!)
+I'm not sure if it actually communicated much to anyone other than me, but maybe stepping through the example code will be useful too if you're trying to figure it out how this works.
+Or get in touch, it's fun stuff to talk about!

 ---
 [^1]: It also doesn't work, so whether it's fast to compile is not overly important!